 - Row houses and other attached homes

 About half of Cambridge MA apartments were built before 1940.
-This makes the housing stock in the city some of the oldest in the U.S. Most of the remaining half of the housing units were built between the 1970s and 2000s.
+This makes the housing stock in the city some of the oldest in the U.S. Developers built the remaining half of the housing units between the 1970s and 2000s.

 Renter-occupied studio, one, and two bedroom apartments dominate the city.
 More than 60% of apartments are rentals.
 Cambridge MA, like many compact cities, has lots of street life and amenities within close proximity.

 There are many vacant houses in Cambridge, as about 11% of the housing stock is classified as vacant.
 These vacant Cambridge MA apartments could be holding the city’s real estate prices below what their potentials would be if they were absorbed into the market and became occupied.
 Consideration of vacancy rates is useful for anyone who wants to buy a home or invest in the real estate sector.

 The city has witnessed some of the highest home appreciation rates of any city in the country in the last 10 years.
 The real estate appreciated over 81% over the last ten years, putting the city in the top 10% nationally for real estate appreciation.
 This gives Cambridge the record of being among the best long term real estate investment areas for homebuyers and real estate investors in the country in the last ten years.

 Despite a nationwide downturn in the housing market, Cambridge MA apartment appreciation rates are so strong that the city’s real estate has continued to appreciate faster than most cities.
 Data from the latest twelve months show that Cambridge appreciation rates continue to be among the highest in the U.S. Many short-term real estate investors have found good fortune in the city in the last year.